muano30/muano/_posts/2021-09-17-for(var i of array).md.md

 ## Explanation.

 As we all know, the ES6 is a milestone for JavaScript.
 Many great features were introduced by this version.
-The “for…of…” method is one of them.
+The “for of” method is one of them.
 It makes things more elegant.

 For example, we can iterate the items of an array like the following: